scare-scale/ScareScale/src/content/movie/vadakkan-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /oN1kcU411kNuGyKpBi5YSPzEYhF.jpg
+synopsis: "A paranormal investigator based in Helsinki ventures to Kerala to probe a series of mysterious deaths during a reality TV show shoot and confronts an unspeakable entity from a Dravidian cult practice, lurking on a mysterious island."
 ---
-A paranormal investigator based in Helsinki ventures to Kerala to probe a series of mysterious deaths during a reality TV show shoot and confronts an unspeakable entity from a Dravidian cult practice, lurking on a mysterious island.